Building the tools that are making law computable, and writing about why that matters.

 He is the co-author of Superjustice (Oxford University Press, July 2026) with Samuel Becher, and of The Legal Singularity (University of Toronto Press, 2023) with Abdi Aidid, which won the AAP PROSE Award and was shortlisted for the Donner Prize.
 He coined the term "legal singularity" in 2016.

-He is a full professor at the University of Toronto Faculty of Law, where he has held the Osler Chair in Business Law since 2016, and served as Associate Dean of the First Year Program from 2011 to 2015.
-He is one of the youngest people ever to hold a tenure-track position at the school, appointed at age 26.
-His scholarship spans tax law, judicial decision-making, economic analysis of law, and the computational future of legal reasoning, with peer-reviewed articles in the University of Toronto Law Journal, the Canadian Tax Journal, the British Tax Review, the American Business Law Journal, and many others.
+He is a full professor at the University of Toronto Faculty of Law and has held the Osler Chair in Business Law since 2016.
+He served as Associate Dean of the First Year Program from 2011 to 2015, and is one of the youngest people ever to hold a tenure-track position at the school, appointed at age 26.

 He holds a BA in economics from Wilfrid Laurier University (with high distinction), an MA in economics from the University of Toronto, a JD from the University of Toronto (with honours), and an LLM from Yale Law School.
 He clerked at the Supreme Court of Canada for the Honourable Madam Justice Louise Arbour.